Marketing manager role explained

-SOSTAC® is a registered trade mark of PR Smith
+SOSTAC® is a registered trademark of PR Smith

 The marketing plan should provide direction for all relevant members of the organization and should be referred to and updated throughout the year.
-The main reason for the marketing plan is that it provides a structured approach that forces the marketing manager to consider all the relevant elements of the planning process which might be missed if a more rushed approach is adopted.
+The main reason for the marketing plan is that it provides a structured approach that forces the marketing manager to consider all the relevant elements of the planning process, which might be missed if a more rushed approach is adopted.

 Management of the marketing mix

 The marketing mix includes all tangible elements that allow you to market your product.
 This includes facilities, your employees, the product itself, the cost strategy, the process of selling, and how you promote and advertise.
 The extent to which the marketing manager gets involved in these elements depends on how marketing focused your business is.
-A product focused organization will probably start with an ides for a new product, then try and determine who is likely to buy it.
+A product focused organization will probably start with an ideas for a new product, then try and determine who is likely to buy it.
 A marketing focused business starts with the consumer and tried to figure out what they want to buy.
 Some product focused businesses are very successful but it is generally accepted that a marketing focus provides a greater chance of success.

 Customer relationship management (CRM)